 Stealing Share was tasked with the job of rebranding Biomimetic so that it was meaningful and reflective of physicians.
 That’s how you create preference.
 Even when you do not hold the vast resources of the competition.

-Qualitative and quantitative research was conducted with surgeons in the U.S. and Europe to uncover their switching triggers, precepts (belief systems that drive behavior) and the usual usage, awareness and attitudes that are tested in standard brand research.
+Qualitative and quantitative research conducted with surgeons in the U.S. and Europe to uncovered switching triggers, precepts (belief systems that drive behavior) and the usual usage, awareness and attitudes that are tested in standard brand research.

 The Visual Representations and Beyond